codership/documentation/galeracluster/source/scriptablesst.rst

    ready 192.168.1.1:4444

-Next send a state transfer request to the donor node.
-This is formed from the address and port of the joiner, the values given to ``--auth``, and the name of your script.
-The donor node receives the request and uses these values as input parameters in running your script on that node.
+The node responds by sending a state transfer request to the donor node.
+The node forms the request with the address and port number of the joiner node, the values given to :ref:`wsrep_sst_auth <wsrep_sst_auth>`, and the name of your script.
+The donor receives the request and uses these values as input parameters in running your script on that node to send back the state transfer.

-When the node receives the state transfer and finishes applying it, print to standard output the :term:`Global Transaction ID` of the received state.
+When the joiner node receives the state transfer and finishes applying it, print to standard output the :term:`Global Transaction ID` of the received state.
 For example:

 .. code-block:: console